 To improve the quality of life for families, sick children, and infants throughout our communities by providing support when and how they need it most.

-Throughout the year, Rocky Mountain Children’s Health Foundation provides direct assistance to more than 4,000 pediatric patients and their families in need.
-Thousands of babies in neonatal intensive care units (NICUs) will receive precious donor human milk, children with serious medical conditions will be matched with loving companion dogs, nurses and medical support staff will participate in training and service missions and thousands of dollars will be awarded to organizations who share our mission.
+Each year, Rocky Mountain Children’s Health Foundation provides direct assistance to more than 10,000 pediatric patients and their families.
+Thousands of babies in neonatal intensive care units (NICUs) receive precious donor human milk, children with serious medical conditions are matched with loving companion dogs, families will receive non-financial support in difficult times, and children in the hospital are comforted by a furry friend.

 We believe the world is better when neighbors support neighbors.
 Families never know when their child is going to be impacted by illness or injury, and when it happens, we’re here to help.

 To make it happen, we focus on supporting families in three key areas: financial support, emotional support, and nutritional support.
 This support comes in the form of four programs:

 provides direct support to patients and families to help cover critical non-medical costs such as gas and grocery cards, taxi vouchers, social worker and emergency assistance grants to families in need of assistance.
 We also provide essential items like car seats, diapers, clothing, toys, and books to support pediatric patients.

 The Stink Bug Project

 supports families who have a child diagnosed with a serious medical condition.
 The Stink Bug Project matches well-trained, loving companion dogs with families throughout the Rocky Mountain region.
 These dogs are trained in the Colorado Correctional Industries’ K9 Training Program and provide much-needed comfort during challenging times.